Man on Fire (2004 film): Plot

-In 2003, former Force Recon Marine and CIA SAD/SOG officer John Creasy travels to Mexico to visit his old friend Paul Rayburn, who convinces him to take a bodyguard position with Samuel Ramos, a wealthy automaker.
+In 2003, former Force Recon Marine and CIA SAD/SOG officer John Creasy travels to Mexico to visit his old friend Paul Rayburn, who convinces him to take a bodyguard position with Samuel Ramos, a wealthy Mexico City automaker.
 He needs protection for his young daughter, Lupita "Pita" Ramos, due to a kidnapping insurance policy that requires a bodyguard to be in place.

-Struggling with alcoholism and guilt from his past, Creasy initially attempts suicide with his own Glock handgun, but a failed 9mm primer prompts him to eject the round, preserve it, and reconsider his fate.
+Struggling with alcoholism and guilt from his past, Creasy attempts suicide with his own handgun, but a failed 9mm primer prompts him to eject the round, preserve it, and reconsider his fate.
 Revitalized by the thought that he is meant to live, he takes on his role as Pita's protector, reducing his drinking and finding solace in the Bible.
 As he bonds with the child, coaching her competitive swimming, their relationship flourishes.

-However, one day, while waiting outside Pita's piano lesson, Creasy recognizes a car that has been following them.
+One day, while waiting outside Pita's piano lesson, Creasy recognizes a car that has been following them.
 As two federal policemen block the street, he realizes Pita is about to be kidnapped.
-In the ensuing chaos, Creasy engages the attackers, killing four but sustaining serious injuries while Pita is abducted.

-As authorities investigate, Creasy becomes a suspect, but reporter Mariana Garcia Guerrero questions the narrative.
-AFI agent Miguel Manzano relocates him to a veterinary clinic to protect him from corrupt officials.
+Creasy engages the attackers, killing four but sustaining serious injuries while Pita is abducted.
+As authorities investigate, Creasy becomes a suspect, but Reforma reporter Mariana Garcia Guerrero questions why off-duty police officers were present in-uniform and in a police car.
+Federal police officer Miguel Manzano relocates him to a veterinary clinic to protect him from corrupt officials.

-The kidnappers, led by the unseen "Voice", demand a $10 million ransom, which Samuel complies with, aided by Police Lieutenant Victor Fuentes.
-However, when the ransom drop is ambushed and the Voice's nephew is killed, the Voice threatens the Ramos family, stating Pita will be lost forever as retribution.
-Manzano warns Creasy about the powerful "brotherhood" involved, comprising corrupt officials and criminals, and Creasy vows to kill everyone connected to the kidnapping.
+The kidnappers, led by the unseen "Voice," demand a $10 million ransom, which Samuel complies with, aided by Police Lieutenant Victor Fuentes.
+However, when the ransom drop is ambushed and the Voice's nephew is killed, the Voice threatens the Ramos family, stating that it is "too late" and Pita will be lost forever as retribution.
+Manzano warns Creasy about the powerful "brotherhood" involved, composed of corrupt officials and criminals, and Creasy vows to kill everyone connected to the kidnapping.